statiolake/vscode-markdown-run-snippet/README.md

 * `markdown-run-snippet.mdToVscodeTypeMap`

+    Map from language specified in Markdown to Visual Studio Code's filetype.
+    If there is no entry, the same string is used as Visual Studio Code's filetype.

     Example:

     ```json
      "markdown-run-snippet.mdToVscodeTypeMap": {
-        "cpp": "C++"
+        "c++": "cpp"
     }
     ```

-    Map from language specified in Markdown to Visual Studio Code's filetype.
-    If there is no entry, the same string is used as Visual Studio Code's filetype.
+    With the above setting, we can collectly set the filetype to `cpp` for snippet below:

+        ```c++
+        std::cout << "hello!" << std::endl;
+        ```

+    Without the above setting, this extension assume the filetype `c++`.
+However Visual Studio Code can't recognize it, so it fails to run this snippet.

 * `markdown-run-snippet.mdTypeToTemplateMap`

+    Map from language specified in Markdown to template (that will be applied to the snippet).
+Template feature is useful for importing common modules, including common headers, defining main() function. selected snippet will be placed at the position of `$snippet`.
+The leading ' '(whitespace) before `$snippet` is important, because the same amount of ' ' will be prepended to all lines of selected snippet.

     Example: